llvm/llvm-project/flang/docs/Directives.md

   and is limited to 256.
   [This directive is currently recognised by the parser, but not handled by the other parts of the compiler].
+* `!dir$ vector always` forces vectorization on the following loop regardless of cost model decisions.
+The loop must still be vectorizable.
+  [This directive currently only works on plain do loops without labels].